wp-plugins/player/readme.txt

 * Possibility of adding either a large playlist or a single video for pages and posts.
 * 7 default themes
 * Possibility of creating new themes.
+* Possibility of displaying HD button in the front end for switching to the HD version of the video.

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features: